uaibo/nextjs-keycloak/README.md

 - set the access token lifetime by adjusting **Access Token Lifespan**

 ## Adjusting Refresh Token Lifetime in Keycloak
 Refresh token is used to get a new access token periodically.
-If you want to keep the user logged in for a long time, even if they return to the app days later, you need to adjust the **Refresh Token Lifetime**.
+If you want to keep the user logged in for a long time, even if they return to the app days later, one way to achieve that is by adjusting the **Refresh Token Lifetime**.
 - go to your **Reaml Settings**
 - click on tab **Sessions**
 - set the refresh token lifetime by adjusting **SSO Session Max** value.